progressivis/progressivis/doc/notebooks.md

 ![](viz_images/replay_progressibook_rw.png)

-and you can choose between two modes:
+You can choose between two modes:

 * `Replay all`: the recorded scenario will be launched as before, but you'll be able to enrich it with new widgets.
 * `Step by step`: the various nodes will be displayed in the order in which they were created in the initial scenario, and you can: